These four core masculine virtues led me from hoping my wife would die in her sleep to creating YouTube videos about marriage together.

 After coaching a few hundred men through the disillusionment stage, I have discovered a staggering pattern between men who get the desired results and these four virtues.

-A man begins to excel in these virtues, and his life begins to change for the better.
+A man begins to excel in these virtues, and his life changes for the better.
 The same pattern, over and over again.

 It requires serious GRIT to embody these virtues at the level needed to help your marriage.
-Few men take this path because the pain and effort to let go of the four toxic mindsets requires a heart-level transformation not achievable by reading books and watching YouTube videos.
+Few men take this path because letting go of the four toxic mindsets requires pain and effort, a heart-level transformation not achievable by reading books or watching YouTube videos.

 Most men want easy, and therefore few men achieve greatness.

-Over the next four weeks, I will tell you more about each of the four soul-crushing and poisonous mindsets and the core masculine virtue that acts as its antidote.
-Next week, I will tell you about “Unconditional High Regard”, the first key.
-Then, in my final post, I’ll wrap them all together and tell you how you can learn more about each.
+Over the next four weeks, I will explain each of the four soul-crushing and poisonous mindsets and the core masculine virtue that acts as its antidote.
+Then, in my final post, I’ll wrap them all up and tell you how you can learn more about each.

 Can’t wait til next week to discover more about the Four Keys?